skipiano/skipiano.github.io/index.md

 ---

-> Lean is hard - Kenji
+> Lean is hard - Kenji, probably

 ## What is Lean?